dessalines/essays/socialism_faq.md

 - [After Trump fires John Bolton (who tried and failed at starting wars with North Korea, Venezuela, and Iran), she goes full neocon, angry that Trump isn't going to war with North Korea.](https://i.imgur.com/3rSM3oU.jpg)
 - [Refused to talk with an Okinawan representative about the US military occupation there. ](https://mobile.twitter.com/robkajiwara/status/1373370618159099905)
 - [In 2009 AOC travelled to Niger as part of a USAID program.](https://dailyfreepress.com/2010/03/18/niger-program-to-resume-in-fall/) USAID is a CIA affiliated program that backs regime change abroad (under the guise of ‘promoting democracy’.)
 In 2010 the Niger Government was replaced in a coup, with the US [publicly backing the new regime.](https://web.archive.org/web/20100223082036/http://news.yahoo.com/s/afp/20100218/pl_afp/nigerunrestus) The previous Niger Government had [ended a French monopoly on Uranium mining in their country](https://www.namibian.com.na/30123/archive-read/Niger-ends-French-mining-monopoly-NIAMEY--) and was looking instead to [partner with China.](https://www.cairn-int.info/article-E_HER_142_0206—niger-a-state-rich-in-uranium.htm).
 After the coup the French monopoly was re-instated – with [dire consequences for Niger.](https://www.downtoearth.org.in/blog/health-in-africa/extracting-a-radioactive-disaster-in-niger-63451)
+- After being criticized during a town hall meeting for bringing the world closer to nuclear war for her vote to arm Ukraine, she accused her critic of "speaking over a deaf person".
+[She knew the deaf person wasn't in attendence, she was only reading that person's email.](https://twitter.com/JoshC0301/status/1580721398674096128?s=20&t=i8t0sR51NJCZPD3Y-sNV1Q)

 #### Domestic issues